Six Day Road Trip Through Southern Utah

 Day Three: Narrows Day!
 (Or Angels Landing, if you’re feeling brave)

 These are the two marquee hikes in Zion, and both are popular for good reason.
-I recommend picking just one for your first full day—especially if you’re not trying to set a personal endurance record on vacation.
-For the sake of this itinerary, we’ll stick with the Narrows (our pick), but the early-bird advice applies to either.
+I’d recommend choosing just one for your first full day in the park — especially if you’re not trying to turn your vacation into an endurance test.
+For the sake of this itinerary, we’ll stick with the Narrows (our pick), but the early-start advice applies to either.

-The Narrows is considered strenuous by the National Park Service, so trust your body, check the weather (flash floods are a real risk here), and don’t push it if conditions aren’t right.
+The Narrows is considered strenuous by the National Park Service, so trust your body and your instincts.
+Check the weather and river conditions carefully before you go — flash floods are a real risk here — and don’t push it if conditions aren’t right.
+This is a place that rewards patience and respect more than ambition.

 Day Four: Bike Zion

-Most rental shops are located just outside the park entrance and include helmets and locks with your rental.
-Once you’ve done a few awkward loops in the parking lot to get the hang of things, head through the pedestrian entrance.
-There’s a separate gate for walkers and bikers just past Zion Outfitters—super easy to spot.
-If you already visited the day before, just show your car entry pass or your Parks Pass to get in.
+Most rental shops are just outside the park entrance in Springdale and include helmets and locks.
+We did a few awkward test loops in the parking lot, then headed through the pedestrian entrance near Zion Outfitters.
+If you already visited the day before, just show your entry receipt or Parks Pass.

 Day Five: Scenic Drive + A Change of Scenery

-Today’s the day to either tackle another big hike or opt for something a little more low-key.
-For us, the choice was made for us—a sprained ankle turned “maybe we’ll do Observation Point” into “let’s just enjoy the views from the car.”
-And honestly?
-No regrets.
+Today is a good day to either tackle another big hike or ease into something slower.
+For us, the decision was made for us — a sprained ankle turned “maybe we’ll do Observation Point” into “let’s just enjoy the views from the car.”
+And honestly, it ended up being exactly what we needed.

-As mentioned earlier, while much of Zion Canyon is closed to private vehicles, the eastern section of the park—where you first entered via the Mt.
-Carmel Tunnelis open to cars.
-This area feels totally different from the main canyon: less crowded, more wide-open, and with some lovely short hikes worth exploring.
+While much of Zion Canyon is closed to private vehicles, the eastern section of the park — the same side you enter from via the Mt.
+Carmel Tunnel — is open to cars.
+This stretch feels very different from the main canyon: quieter, more open, and less concentrated with crowds.
+The road winds through pale sandstone and wide, sloping formations, and the sense of scale shifts in a gentler, more spacious way.

-This is also a great moment in the trip to switch up your accommodations.
-Springdale is super convenient for Zion access, but southern Utah has no shortage of unique stays—and the end of your trip is the perfect time to try something special.
-We chose Under Canvas Zion for a bit of a splurge, and it was the perfect way to wind down.
+This is also a lovely moment in the trip to switch up your accommodations.
+Springdale is incredibly convenient for park access, but southern Utah has no shortage of memorable places to stay, and the end of the trip is the perfect time to try something a little special.
+We chose Under Canvas Zion for a bit of a splurge, and it turned out to be a beautiful way to wind down.

-The property is tucked off Kolob Terrace Road, which—bonus!—is also a gorgeous scenic drive.
+The property is tucked off Kolob Terrace Road — which, bonus, is also a gorgeous scenic drive in its own right.
 Plan to head that way a little early before check-in so you have time to explore.
-There are fewer crowds here, and if you’re up for it (or your ankles are), some great hiking options.
-Sadly, we had to pass this time—but we’ll be back.
+There are fewer crowds here, and if you’re up for it (or if your ankles are), there are some wonderful hiking options along the road.
+Sadly, we had to pass this time — but it gave us a good excuse to come back.

 Once you arrive at Under Canvas, settle in and soak it all in.
 This is glamping at its finest—canvas tents, cozy bedding, starry skies, and plenty of space to just be.
 More details on what to expect below.